IainKnox/tetris-javascript/README.md

 * checking to see if my media queries behaved as expected with regards to navigation toggle displaying in rows when in mobile navigation.
 * I then tested it on different browsers.
 I have tested in Chrome, Firefox and Edge.
 Once I was sure my project worked on windows 10, I then opened it on my phone running Safari on IOS 15.
 <hr>

+### ***Bugs and Fixes:***

+1. **Console Errors** - Due to a rather tight development schedule, I never considered checking for console errors with the developer tools prior to submission.
+As there was no time to have had it checked in the peer code review, it wasn't until I had received assessment feedback that I looked into the reason for the errors.
+    * ***Issue Found:***
+        * The site spanned multiple pages, and not all elements are present on each page, for example, the soundButton element is only present on the game page.
+        * Due to a lack of checks, when a page loaded, the script would attempt to  run through the various events and if the event  was not present, it would throw an uncaught error.
+    * ***Causes:***
+        * I used event listeners to capture the user interactions on the page, ie keypresses or clicks.
+I didn't occur to me that the lack of an event on a page would cause a major error, as the program still functioned as intended.
+    * ***Solution Found:***
+        * I figured out that the errors were being caused due to missing buttons, keypresses and as I commented out each event, the program would then move on the the next missing event and throw an error.
+Once I understood how the script was interacting with the DOM, I understood that I needed to introduce some for of check.
+        * I posted the following into the JS slack channel to check my hypothesis:
+        >morning all, wonder if any can offer me some insight on this issue i'm having.
+I'm picking up console errors on various pages due to the event listeners, ie, my index page throws an error, "cannot read properties of undefined (reading 'addEventListener') " But its for an event that shouldn't affect his page.
+This happens for similar instances across other pages?
+Do I need to define a function that firstly checks whether the elements are present on the page before adding the event, or can I add listener options to make it passive when not required?
+Does any of that make sense?

+       * Having verbalized my issue, I was advised to check if what I was trying to grab existed.
+I added an if statement to test the existence of each element before being called.
+This fixed the issue and removed all the errors.

+1. **Form Validation** - Players could bypass the need to enter a name when taken the score page.
+    * ***Issue Found:***
+        * I had thought that I had built validation into the form, so that a player would have to enter a name before being able to submit a score.
+Players could bypass this and submit a score without the need to enter a name.
+    * ***Causes:***
+        * A lack of validation of the input meant that the program would continue irrespective of input or not.
+    * ***Solution Found:***
+        * The simplest solution was to make the input a requirement by adding the 'required' field.
+Now trying to submit would result in an alert being thrown to the user, requesting the user to input their name.

 <p>&nbsp</p>

 ### Testing 2.0